UI5Lab/UI5Lab-central/CONTRIBUTING.md

 ## Contribute to UI5Lab Infrastructure

-In this repository we would like to provide infrastructure for discovering and showcasing a compendium of all individual UI5Lab projects.
+In this repository we provide infrastructure for discovering and showcasing a compendium of all individual UI5Lab projects.
 The idea is to easily find documentation and samples for all the projects and to have them listed in a central place

   * A build infrastructure could retrieve the content based on metadata on a regular basis and list it here in a central sample browser
   * The tools to load and display many different custom artifacts from individual code packages are not existing yet for this project.
 This is where our next steps will happen together.